greenvisionmedia/Documentation/src/scripting.md

 ## Mindset

-Scripting with a CMS like Webflow is tricky, and it's even trickier to add scripts without bloating the page weight.

-At GV we needed a way to easily and quickly add additional functionality to our projects, without needing too much extra processing power.
+Adding javascript with a CMS like Webflow can be tricky, and it's even trickier to do in-keeping with green web best practices.
+At GV we needed a way to easily and quickly add additional functionality to our projects, without relying on a wasteful method like CDN hosted scripts and libraries, or a packaging a bloated node_modules folder.

 We're basing our strategy on OG web performance optimizer Steve Souder's [14 Rules for Faster-Loading Web Sites](https://stevesouders.com/examples/rules.php).